A little about me

 I am mainly self-taught but have learned from other artists along the way.
 My textile art journey started when I lived on the West Coast and belonged to the Way Out West Textile Art Group.
 We set challenges each month for ourselves, and it kick-started my journey from quilter to artist.
 I attended a five-day workshop with collage artist Joan Schultz from San Francisco and learned new techniques that I have developed and incorporated into my work.

-Exhibiting in the Nelson, Christchurch, and Wellington (Art Shows Aotearoa) and local exhibitions run by the Nelson Suter Art Society, and Art Group Nelson gives me an excellent opportunity to engage with the public about my art processes.
+Exhibiting in the Nelson, Christchurch, Queenstown and Wellington (Art Shows Across Aotearoa) and local exhibitions run by the Nelson Suter Art Society, and Art Group Nelson gives me an excellent opportunity to engage with the public about my art processes.
 I particularly enjoy the feedback I receive and the exchange of ideas.

 I hope you enjoy looking through my Artist Portfolio.